Comparison

 Background

-Karooya has been in the Google Ads optimisation space for years, offering a suite of tools including negative keyword discovery, ad scheduling, and quality score tracking.
+Karooya has been in the Google Ads management tools space for years, offering a suite that includes negative keyword discovery, ad scheduling, and quality score tracking.
 Its negative keyword feature uses N-gram analysis to surface patterns in search term data and suggest potential negatives.

 SearchSavior is a focused, single-purpose tool: find wasted spend in Google Ads search terms and help you block it with intelligent match type control.
 It uses AI (Gemini 2.5 Flash) to classify each term and recommend the optimal negative match type.